cmurphy16/MTG_BR_Checker/README.md

 - Python 3.10+

-This script makes use of a Match-Case statment which was introduced in Python 3.10.
+These scripts makes use of a Match-Case statment which was introduced in Python 3.10.

 - PyClip